PRISM: Video Dataset Condensation with Progressive Refinement and Insertion for Sparse Motion

-To ensure stable optimization and avoid the premature or unstable expansion of the key frame set, we introduce a warm-up and cool-down phase.
+To ensure stable frame insertion dynamics during training, a warm-up and cool-down phases are introduced.

-\paragraph{Warm-Up Phase} During the initial warm-up period, frame insertion is disabled, and the model is trained using only the two endpoint frames in the key set \( S_c^j = \{s_{c,1}, s_{c,T}\} \).
-This phase allows the initial frames to undergo sufficient optimization before being used as reference points for gradient-based frame comparison.
-Without this phase, noisy or unstable gradients from undertrained key frames may lead to unreliable insertion decisions and degrade overall sequence structure.
+\textbf{Warm-up Phase.} During the early stage of training, gradient-guided frame insertion is disabled, and optimization is restricted to the initial key-frames in $\mathcal{K}_c^j = \{s_{c,1}, s_{c,T}\}$.
+This phase allows the temporal endpoints to stabilize before serving as reference anchors for subsequent insertion decisions.
+Without this stabilization phase, premature insertion driven by noisy early gradients may lead to the selection of redundant or suboptimal key-frames.

-\paragraph{Cool-Down Phase} In the final stage of training, frame insertion is again disabled.
-This prevents the inclusion of new key frames that would receive disproportionately fewer updates due to limited remaining iterations.
-In the context of dataset condensation, where each synthetic sample must convey maximally useful gradients, such late insertions can be detrimental.
-By freezing the key set in the final phase, we ensure that all selected frames are adequately trained and contribute uniformly to the optimization objective.
+\textbf{Cool-Down Phase.} In the final stage of training, frame insertion is again disabled.
+This phase accounts for the fact that frames inserted near convergence receive insufficient updates, potentially remaining under-optimized and degrading downstream performance.
+By freezing the key-frame set toward the end of training, adequate supervision is ensured for all selected frames.
+In practice, both the warm-up and cool-down phases are allocated for 20\% of the total iterations each, leaving the middle 60\% of the iterations for the progressive refinement and insertion process.